LINWEN607/congregate/runbooks/airgapped-migration-usage.md

 ## Source data export

-Assuming a Congregate node on the source low-side network exists, you can trigger an export request by making the following cURL request:
+Assuming a Congregate node on the source low-side network exists, you can trigger an export request by:

+### Using the CLI

+E.g. `congregate migrate --skip-users --skip-group-export --skip-group-import --skip-project-import` (add `--commit` to execute)

+**NOTE:** Add `--retain-contributors` argument to preserve contributions from former project members.
+This is done by temporarily adding them as Guests to the source project, before exporting.
+They are removed afterwards.

+### Using bare API

+Making the following cURL request:

 ```bash
 curl --request POST \